-Randomness extraction also has a rich literature, see \cite{shaltiel2011introduction} for an introduction.
-In cryptographic randomness standards, e.g.\ in NIST's SP 800 \cite{rukhin2001statistical}, so-called \textit{conditioners} are standardised, whose role is similar to randomness extractors\footnote{Randomness extractors can be understood as conditioners that have information-theoretic security, i.e.\ do not rely on computational assumptions on the adversary.}.
-These conditioners are therefore the only post-processing that has been vetted for use by governing bodies and are the most commonly used as a consequence.
-To the best of our knowledge, our work represents the first attempt at comparing the effect (from a statistical perspective) of different post-processing methods.
+Randomness extraction also has a rich body of literature; see~\cite{shaltiel2011introduction} for an introduction.
+In~cryptographic randomness standards, e.g.,\ in NIST's SP 800~\cite{rukhin2001statistical}, so-called \textit{{conditioners}} are standardised, whose role is similar to that of randomness extractors ({{randomness} extractors can be understood as conditioners that have information-theoretic security, i.e.,\ they do not rely on computational assumptions on the adversary}).
+These conditioners are the only post-processing that has been vetted for use by governing bodies and are the most commonly used as a consequence.
+To the best of our knowledge, our work represents the first attempt at comparing the effects (from a statistical perspective) of different post-processing~methods.

-\subsection{Summary of results}
+\subsection{Summary of~Results}